 Real estate investment in Northern Michigan can be a passive or active means of growing personal wealth.
 As housing costs appreciate, simply owning a home in the area is a great way to invest in the future.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 But some people wish to be more involved in their investments.
 For those who love the fast turn around, manual labor, and problem-solving, house flipping is a popular and fulfilling form of real estate investment.